 “I feel like I’m changing.
 At my age, that’s scary.”

-  In her last film before passing away, Bernadette Lafont (The Mother and The

-  Whore, 1973) proves her legacy as an actress that can easily run a one-woman

-  show.
-In Paulette (2012), the French megastar of the French New Wave (La

-  Nouvelle Vague) takes on the role of an unconventional 70-year-old granny.

-  Director Jérôme Enrico (Cerise, 2015) attempts to address the racist stereotypes

-  of contemporary society through the comedic transformation of a venom-spitting

-  character into an open-hearted individual that is willing to risk it all for the

-  ones she loves.

-  Blending politically incorrect humour with social scrutiny on the backdrop of a

-  drug dealing community creates certain highlights, but the general feeling one

-  gets while watching the film is that it chooses not to stray outside its comfort

-  zone.
-The characters follow a strict set rules that forces the film’s plot to

-  develop in a straightforward manner, but it also stagnates the exploration of

-  its arc, making it a rather impassive experience.
-Despite the solid acting and

-  the convincing cast, the dialogue proves a bit wobbly at times, missing out on

-  the chance to transform repeated swearwords into memorable one-liners.
+In her last film before passing away, Bernadette Lafont proves her legacy as an actress that can easily run a one-woman show.
+In the comedy-crime film Paulette (2012), the French megastar of the French New Wave (La Nouvelle Vague) takes on the role of an unconventional 70-year-old granny.
+Director Jérôme Enrico (Cerise, 2015) attempts to address the racist stereotypes of contemporary society through the comedic transformation of a venom-spitting character into an open-hearted individual that is willing to risk it all for the ones she loves.

+Blending politically incorrect humour with social scrutiny on the backdrop of a drug dealing community creates certain highlights, but the general feeling one gets while watching the film is that it chooses not to stray outside its comfort zone.
+The characters follow a strict set rules that forces the film’s plot to develop in a straightforward manner, but it also stagnates the exploration of its arc, making it a rather impassive experience.
+Despite the solid acting and the convincing cast, the dialogue proves a bit wobbly at times, missing out on the chance to transform repeated swearwords into memorable one-liners.

 In the same way that Philippe de Chauveron’s Serial (Bad) Weddings (2014) deals with xenophobia and a change of heart towards the foreign elements within the French society, Enrico opts for a protagonist confused about the mechanics of moral judgement.
 By placing her in the heart of a few ridiculous situations, he achieves his nice, polished end result.
 Drifting from comedy to melodrama and back again makes the film easy to watch, but without real social commentary, it falls flat.